-At this point, we had learned about keyword research and how to gauge product demand based on search volume.
+At this point, I had learned about keyword research and how to gauge product demand based on search volume.
 Since drop shipping was all the rage at the time, our plan was to find keywords with high search volume and low competition and build a business off of search traffic.

 After weeks of trying to find a product to sell, Marc had stumbled upon an interesting keyword: Bootstrap themes.

 It met our criteria of having high search volume and (relatively) low competition.
 More importantly, Bootstrap themes were digital goods.
 This meant we didn’t have to deal with the inventory challenges of running a physical products business nor would we have to worry about supplier issues with a drop shipping business.